YiLimath/YiLimath.github.io/_posts/2024-08-07-blog-post-1-Hodge-Hyperbolicity-1.md

   - Complex analytic geometry
 ---

-In today's lecture, Professor Ya Deng first gave a brief overview of this series of lectures, then went into the discussion of some basic notions about hyperbolicity.
+These series of notes summarize the lectures from the short course taught by Professor Ya Deng at Kunming in 2024.

-We can divide this series lectures into 4 parts:
+Here are the topics that will be discussed in this series of lectures:

-(1) Part 1: we will discuss the variational Hodge theory develop by Griffiths, Deligne, Schimid.
+(1) Part 1: we will discuss the classical results on variational Hodge theory,

 (2) Part 2: we will discuss NonAbelian Hodge theory.